-Everything was decadent tonight, even the paintings on the wall of the Fonda Theater on Hollywood Boulevard, not far from where I live, and where the Nick Cave and The Bad Seed's concert took place.
+Everything was decadent tonight, even the paintings on the wall of the Fonda Theater on Hollywood Boulevard, not far from where I live, and where Nick Cave and The Bad Seed played live.
 His voice was, his body like a vampire snake, while mine danced like never before, just following the rhythm of his stories, and pretending no one rubbed against me, screaming, jumping, sweaty.
-I don't like that anymore.
-There's no buffer, I'm clean and more vulnerable than ever.
-So I danced alone like smoke out of thin air on a Los Angeles morning, when you don't know if it's allowed to be cold yet it's February.
+I don’t like crowds.
+There’s no buffer, I’m clean and more vulnerable than ever.
+So I danced alone like smoke out of thin air on a Los Angeles morning, when you don’t know if cold it’s allowed.
+And yet it’s February.

 PART 1: Push The Sky Away

-The stage is crowded (a little too much for me); Nick and The Bad Seeds are accompanied by the Silverlake Children Conservatory, arch quartet and back singers for the first live performance of their latest work, Push the Sky Away.
-It sounds beautiful, especially the unexpected explosion of sound, light, drums, and (finally) of Nick's energy in the song Jubilee Street yet there is something missing to my starving ears.
-I have never seen Nick Cave live before.
-And I cannot settle for this only, although loving the new album.
-Push The Sky Away is a masterpiece yet I want the legend!
+The stage is crowded (a little too much for me); Nick and The Bad Seeds are accompanied by the Silver Lake Children Conservatory, arch quartet and back singers for the first live performance of their latest work, Push the Sky Away.
+It sounds beautiful, especially the unexpected explosion of sound, light, drums, and (finally) of Nick’s energy in the song Jubilee Street yet there is something missing to my starving ears.
+I have never seen Nick Cave live before, so I cannot settle for this, although loving the new album.
+Push The Sky Away is a masterpiece yet I want the legend.

 PART 2: Nick Cave & The Bad Seeds

 You know that feeling when you go to a party and you start to have fun only when it is about to end?
 Not that I really like parties, but that’s the familiar feeling I could grasp, to describe the intimate night at the Fonda.
 And I usually start to enjoy things when they are about to end anyway, or when few special people remain, and the crowd I do not care about finally leaves.
 I am talking about that special moment when the few good old friends start to clean up the dirt.
 Do you feel what I’m feeling?